 The choice of the parsers used in this study started from the two we already applied at EVALITA 2011, i.e. MaltParser and the ensemble method described by Surdeanu and Manning (2010).
-We then identified a number of other dependency parsers that, in the last years, have shown stateof-the-art performance, that are freely available and with the possibility of training on new treebanks.
-The ones included in the study reported in this paper are the MATE dependency parsers, TurboParser, and ZPar.

-We plan to include other dependency parsers in our study.
-We have not been able to exploit some of them because of different reasons: they are not yet available online, they lack documentation on how to train the parser on new treebanks, they have limitations in the encoding of texts (input texts only in ASCII and not in UTF-8), ...
+We then identified a number of other dependency parsers that in the last years have shown state-ofthe-art performance, that are freely available and with the possibility of training on new treebanks.
+The ones included in the preliminary comparison reported in this paper are the MATE dependency parsers, TurboParser, and ZPar.
+In the near future, we plan to include other dependency parsers in our comparison.
+We have not been able to exploit some of the dependency parsers because of lack of time and some others because of different reasons: they are not yet available online, they lack documentation on how to train the parser on new treebanks (the ClearNLP dependency parser), they have limitations in the encoding of texts (input texts only in ASCII and not in UTF-8; the Redshift dependency parser), ...